ghuertaramos/ENMOD/readme.md

  - Raster files from [WorldClim Database ](http://www.worldclim.org/) in `.asc` format in a directory named "rasters".

+Raster files must be clipped to coincide with your species distribution.
+If species records fall outside your raster coordinates  you will get NA data.

-(Required for Vars.R and Maxent.R)
+(Required for `Vars.R` and `Maxent.R`)

 ### Installing